YuChing1204/CS6380_Project2/README.md

 ### Step 3:
 Go into the folder, in one of the machine, run below command to compile java files

 javac -d .
-Node.java ReadFile.java Mesge.java Server.java SynchGHS.java
+Node.java ReadFile.java Message.java Server.java SynchGHS.java

 ### Step 4:
 In each machine, run below command, input nodeUID according to the config file.